A1RM4X/HowTo-Palworld/README.md

 ### 3. No .steam folder on my debian server
 Some users reported not having the same folder structure on their Debian installation.
-To fix the issue, follow thoses steps below:
+To fix the issue, use this tutorial](https://github.com/A1RM4X/HowTo-Palworld/blob/dev/README-no.steam.md).

 Log in as steam:
 ```bash